defnis/jwaiman/README.md

 # Hello!!
 My name is Jose Waiman.  👋

-### Full Stack Developer student with Reac JS and Artificial Intelligence
+### Full Stack Developer student with React JS and Artificial Intelligence

 In 2014, I started my professional career as a Bachelor of Tourism.